Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequality for the boson coupled Yang--Mills energy function

 Proposition \ref{prop:analytic_bos_gradient_map} yields the

-\begin{cor}[Analyticity of the gradient map for the boson coupled Yang-Mills $L^2$-energy functional on a Coulomb-gauge slice] Assume the hypotheses of Proposition \ref{prop:analytic_bos_gradient_map} and let $(A_\infty,\Phi_\infty)$ be a $C^\infty$ pair on $(P,E)$.
+\begin{cor}[Analyticity of the gradient map for the boson coupled Yang--Mills energy function on a Coulomb-gauge slice] Assume the hypotheses of Proposition \ref{prop:analytic_bos_gradient_map} and let $(A_\infty,\Phi_\infty)$ be a $C^\infty$ pair on $(P,E)$.
 Then the following map is analytic,

 where we abbreviate

 \end{cor}

 \begin{proof} The conclusion follows from Proposition \ref{prop:analytic_bos_gradient_map} and the fact that the operators, $\Pi_{A_\infty,\Phi_\infty}$, define continuous projections. \end{proof}